nguyenducnhaty/Learn_ML_in_6_Months/C and C++/1. Introduction to Programming in C/1. Programming Fundamentals/README.md

 <h1>Week 1: Introduction</h1>

+In addition to this course I also went through [C Programming & Data Structures by Neso Academy](https://www.youtube.com/playlist?list=PLBlnK6fEyqRhX6r2uhhlubuF5QextdCSM) to relearn some of the concepts that wasn't clear in this course.

 <h2>How to Write a Program with the Seven Steps</h2>

 <h3>Programming: Plan First, Then Code</h3>

-Many novice programmers attempt to dive right into writing the code (in the programming language) as the first step.
-However, writing the code is actually a much later step in the process.
-A good programmer will plan first and write second, possibly breaking down a large programming task into several smaller tasks in the process.
+A good programmer should plan first and write code second, possibly breaking down a large programming task into several smaller tasks in the process.
 To try to better understand the importance of planning before you write, imagine an analogy to building a house or sky scraper.
 If you were tasked with building a sky scraper, would you break ground and start building right away, figuring out how the building is designed as you go?
 Hopefully not.
 Instead, you (or an architect) would design blueprints for the building first.
-These blueprints would be iteratively refined until they meet everyone’s specifications—they must meet the requirements of the building’s owner, as well as be possible to build reasonably.
-Once the blueprints are completed, they must be approved by the local government.
+These blueprints would be iteratively refined until they meet everyone’s specifications.
 Actual construction only begins once the plans are fully completed.
 Programming should be done in a similar manner— come up with a complete plan (algorithm) first and build (implement in code) second.

 <h3>The Seven Steps</h3>